Why Being in Nature Will Benefit Your Mental Health

 By getting outside for a short walk each day, not only will it help with your concentration, but it will also give you more energy.
 You may no longer need to commute to work, but that doesn’t mean you can’t choose to.
 A simple walk before work and a walk at the end of the day will give you back that post-work decompression time we’ve all been missing, while giving you a boost of outdoor wellness to boot!

 And the best bit?
-It’s believed that sacrificing a little time at your desk to do this will actually make you more productive, so you can achieve more in less time.
+It’s believed that sacrificing a little time at your desk to take nature walks for mental health will actually make you more productive, so you can achieve more in less time.
 Now that’s what you call a win-win!

 Being active in the daytime can help boost the quality of your sleep because being outdoors will improve your mental health